Tag Archives: Kauri Trees

 Colourful Ponsonby Road is worth exploring and there many cafes and restaurants to choose from.
 This area is also full of heritage buildings and places of interest.
 Choose from four Ponsonby Heritage Walks.

-Find this walk and other walks in Central Auckland here.
+Find this walk and other walk brochures in Central Auckland here.